Skip to content

 Choose a PDF

 Drop or select one PDF.
-Text extraction runs locally in your browser.
+Text extraction and optional OCR run locally in your browser.

 Leave empty for all pages.
 Use comma-separated pages and ranges.